 I'm starting to see cleft-chinned kids as a sign of trouble.

-Mob Psycho 100 is a badly-drawn manga about a wimpy middle schooler named Kageyama Shigeo, who also happens to have telekinetic powers.
+Mob Psycho 100 is a poorly-drawn manga about a wimpy middle schooler named Kageyama Shigeo, who also happens to have telekinetic powers.
 As the manga progresses, we find out more about his hidden emotions and powers, while he changes the hearts of both friends and foes through his own simple ways.
 Hilarious and intense, this manga seemed worthy of my first review.

 Enough said, ONE works wonders in making a story flow from simple and funny to serious and dramatic.
 The manga is rich and consistent, and the plot leads on to different